 Data synthesis and presentation

 Results of each stage of the review (e.g. search statistics, inclusion, critical appraisal, data extraction, reasons for variability in the results found and potential confounding factor, if possible summary statistics/quantitative analysis of the papers) should be clearly reported.
 A flow diagram reporting the inclusion/exclusion process should normally be presented.
 A narrative synthesis of included studies (usually in tabular form) should always be presented (can be as additional material when appropriate).
 Results of quantitative syntheses should be fully reported with appropriate figures, tables and statistical values.
 Subsections should follow the format:

 Review descriptive statistics, systematic map (sub-headings as applicable)

 Report here the date(s) of the search you conducted, the number of articles found in the search and included at each inclusion level, along with results of consistency checking at all stages (screening, data extraction, critical appraisal) must be provided.
 Descriptive statistics should be provided on any relevant information on the distribution of the articles found (e.g. geographical, temporal, institutional) in order to assess potential gaps or bias in the evidence.
 A mapping of the evidence could be provided here if this was planned as an intermediate step.
 If any studies are excluded due to low validity, provide the number of studies excluded from further synthesis during study validity assessment.
 For full transparency Additional files are expected here including:

 Narrative synthesis including validity assessment

 For each included study provide a summary of quality assessment as a table.
 Data extracted, including metadata and findings along with other key information such as location and reporting of effect modifiers should be presented as a table or additional file (this also serves as a list of all included studies).
-A narrative synthesis will normally be provided in tabular form, either in the main body of the paper or as an appendix.
+A narrative synthesis will normally be provided as text and/or in tabular form, either in the main body of the paper or as an appendix.
 If any studies are excluded due to low validity, provide the number of studies excluded from further synthesis during critical appraisal.